henarit/Group4-ReproducibilityProject/README.md

 For our reproduction work, we use as a base the code provided by the authors of the paper, which can be accessed through https://github.com/gevaertlab/MultimodalPrognosis.
 We performed all the modifications, the training and testing using a notebook via Google Colab.

-The code we used is found in this repository in the folder /code.
+The code we used is found in the code-folder in this repository.